Pips Answer for Tuesday, December 30, 2025

 Since the available dominoes included pieces like [4,4] and [4,3], I knew I had to pack high values there.
 I placed the [4,4] and [3,4] pieces strategically to satisfy that 12 sum while making sure the 'equals' region nearby had matching values.
 I focused on the [2,2] domino to bridge the gap in the middle equality constraint, which let the rest of the pieces fall into place like a regular jigsaw.

-Nyt Pips medium answer for 2025-12-30
+NYT Pips medium answer for 2025-12-30

-Answer for 2025-12-30
+Complete answer for 2025-12-30 (Medium)

 For the Medium puzzle by Rodolfo Kurchan, I had to be more careful with the [6,1] and [6,3] dominoes because the sums were quite low, like 4 and 6.
 I realized quickly that the empty cells at [0,2] and [0,3] were meant to break up potential high-value runs.